emdaniels/iambitize/README.md

 Iambitize
 ==========

-Iambitize is a program that creates iambic pentameters out of any text corpus.
+Iambitize is a program that extracts and creates iambic pentameters out of any text corpus.
 It requires Python 2.7, pronouncing, and some other standard Python modules to run properly.

 An iambic pentameter is a type of metrical line often found in traditional English poetry.
-The term describes the rhythm the words establish in a line, which is measured in feet, or small groups of syllables.
+The term describes the rhythm of the words in a line, which is measured in feet, or small groups of syllables.
 An iambic foot is an unstressed syllable followed by a stressed syllable.
 A standard line of iambic pentameter is five iambic feet in a row:

 `da DUM da DUM da DUM da DUM da DUM`